 After retirement Boyd and Jetta settled in Salix, Cambria County, on Forest Hills Drive.
 He is believed to have died there in April 1994.

 Son Boyd W. Scott Jr. married Shirley (?).
+He was deceased by 2008.
 After Boyd Jr.'s death, his widow resided in Albertville, AL.

 ~ Son Rev. Leonard W. Mayle ~

 Son Rev. Leonard W. Mayle (1921-1980) was born on Feb.
 17, 1921 in Doddridge County.

 He was a longtime clergyman in West Virginia and was married twice.